Operation Shady RAT

-The operation, named by Alperovitch as a derivation of the common computer security industry acronym for remote access tool, is characterized by McAfee as "a five year targeted operation by one specific actress".
+The operation, named by Alperovitch as a derivation of the common computer security industry acronym for remote access tool, is characterized by McAfee as "a five-year targeted operation by one specific actress".
 The report suggests that the targeting of various athletic oversight organizations around the time of the 2008 Summer Olympics "potentially pointed a finger at a state actor behind the intrusions".
 That state actor is widely assumed to be the People's Republic of China.

-The US was specifically targeted but victims were also present in Europe and Asia (which included South Korea, Taiwan, Japan and India).
+Method of attack

+The hackers sent phishing emails, which were tainted with malicious software, to specific people at the targeted organizations.
+If the unsuspecting receiver of the mail clicked on the attached malicious software, it would infect their computer which in turn would give the hacker access to their computer.